-A gorgeous tomato and pomegranate salad from the great Yotam Ottolenghi ~ this is going to be the prettiest thing you eat all summer!
+A gorgeous tomato and pomegranate salad from the great Yotam Ottolenghi ~ this healthy vegan salad is going to be the prettiest thing you eat all summer!

 The other day I got an unexpected delivery from Amazon…my thoughtful husband ordered me a copy of Plenty More, Yotam Ottolenghi’s new book!
 I couldn’t be more excited…his Jerusalem is the most inspiring cookbook I have ever owned.
 Ever.
 Plenty More is a new collection of vegetarian dishes and I can already tell it’s going to be equally exciting.
 I only made it to the first recipe when the familiar ‘Ottolenghi effect’ kicked in…the photo gets me hyperventilating, I get restless, and have to jump up and head to the kitchen.
 Who would have thought…tomatoes and pomegranate…but it’s a fantastic combination and I’m thrilled to discover something so simple and yet so completely new.